 Let’s start with the pattern… or should I say patterns?
 I wanted to use Butterick 5781, but didn’t want to attempt the pleated skirt with the scuba knit fabric.
-Things would get a little too bulky and I’ve tried sewing it with a knit fabric before, which didn’t turn out as perfect as planned (stay tuned for my TBT post next week about that!).
+Things would get a little too bulky and I’ve tried sewing it with a knit fabric before, which didn’t turn out as perfect as planned.
 I still wanted pockets because now I’m spoiled and want POCKETS IN ALL THE THINGS.
 I remembered how flattering the Sewaholic Cambie view A skirt was and voila!
 The perfect Franken-pattern!

 It took me a few tries to get the top and bottom bits matching properly, but look at that seam matching!
 The princess seam in the top flows right into the pocket and the side seams match.
 I am so relieved this worked.